-The ACA has identified the need for a structure that will provide the chiropractic profession with a consistent framework within which practitioners can be recognised for their advanced skills and knowledge in clinical interest areas such as Sports, Neuroscience, Paediatrics, Pain etc. This framework will provide credentials that will be recognised within the chiropractic profession as well as by other health professions and the public.
+The ACA has identified the need for a structure that will provide the chiropractic profession with a consistent framework within which practitioners can be recognised for their advanced skills and knowledge in clinical interest areas such as Sports, Neurorehabilitation, Paediatrics, Wellbeing & Lifestyle, Pain etc. This framework will provide credentials that will be recognised within the chiropractic profession as well as by other health professions and the public.

 AICE will have titling and non-titling pathways.
 Titling pathways is for chiropractors wishing to advance their skills, qualifications and knowledge base through further education.
-This requires joining at a Fellow, Member or Provisional level.
+This requires joining at a Fellow or Titled Member level.

 There will be a General membership category for academically inclined chiropractors, and Clinical Practice Group (CPG) category for chiropractors interested in particular clinical focus areas.

 Clinical focus areas include the following: